ExpressMpeg/ExpressMpeg/SECURITY.md

 ## Supported Versions

-These vertions are provided to have security updates:
+These versions are provided to have security updates:

 | Version | Supported          |
 | ------- | ------------------ |